rangle/ngCourse2/handout/change-detection/README.md

-# Part 7: Change Detection
+# Change Detection

 ![Change Detection](../images/change-detection.jpg "Detecting Change")

 Change detection is the process that allows Angular to keep our views in sync with our models.

 Change detection has changed in a big way between the old version of Angular and the new one.
 In Angular 1, the framework kept a long list of watchers (one for every property bound to our templates) that needed to be checked every-time a digest cycle was started.
 This was called *dirty checking* and it was the only change detection mechanism available.